-- Homework will be set in accordance with the homework timetable. - In Year 11, students are expected to spend one hour per homework task. - Students should make a note of all homework set and due in date in their diaries. - The diaries will be signed each week both by Parents and Form Tutors. - Detailed descriptions should be written where necessary. - Subject teachers will acknowledge all work produced and reward in line with the rewards and - sanctions policy.
-All homework will be marked within two weeks.
+- Students should make a note of all homework set and due in date in their planners. - Detailed descriptions should be written where necessary. - Subject teachers will acknowledge all work produced and reward in line with the rewards and sanctions policy.